ShikharSomething/Ateg/README.md

 # Ateg

-Ateg is an intelligent system that automatically generates gaming highlight reels by detecting kill events in gameplay footage.
+ATEG -- Advance Text-driven Editor for Graphics is an intelligent system that automatically generates gaming highlight reels by detecting kill events in gameplay footage.
 Using computer vision powered by YOLOv8, Ateg creates professional-quality montages with smooth transitions and background music - all with minimal human intervention.

 ## Features